superwibr/WebRTCPlumber/README.md

 # WebRTCPlumber
 Adds pubsub, piping, data validation, and more to WebRTC using Peerjs.
+NOTE: will be re-writing this to use simple-peer because I don't like PeerJS' reliance on their custom signaling servers.

 ## PubSub
 pubsub, or publish/subscribe, allows peers to subscribe to "topics" and publish to them.
 A peer only recieves messages from a topic if they are subscribed to it.